VitaliiaPalchei/qa-portfolio/3_Manual_Testing /Test_Cases/2_Product_Browsing_Test_Cases.md

 **Steps:**
 1. Open the website homepage.
-2. Navigate to any category.
+2. Select any product category.
 3. Click on a product image or product name.

 **Expected Result:**